Revenue

 Enterprise development infrastructure

-BrowserStack's enterprise customer base and profitable business model ($200M+ revenue) creates opportunities to become the complete testing infrastructure for large organizations.
+BrowserStack's enterprise customer base and profitable business model creates opportunities to become the complete testing infrastructure for large organizations.
 They can expand into areas like continuous integration/deployment testing, test environment management, and development workflow optimization.
-The company's high-margin SaaS model and strong unit economics support investment in new enterprise products and features.
+The Accessibility Design Toolkit — a Figma plugin that catches accessibility issues at the design stage, before a line of code is written — opens a further expansion vector into the design-stage market, embedding BrowserStack earlier in the product development process.

 Risks